Natooz/MidiTok/CONTRIBUTING.md

 2. If you've added code that should be tested, add [tests](tests).
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
-5. Make sure your code lints.
+5. Make sure your code lines.
 6. Issue that pull request!

 ## Any Contributions You Make will be Under the MIT Software License